Wager Mutiny: Court martial into the loss of Wager

 Proceedings for a full court martial to inquire into the loss of Wager were initiated once Cheap had returned and made his report to the Admiralty.
 All Wager survivors were ordered to report aboard HMS Prince George at Spithead for the court martial.
-Bulkley on hearing this reacted in his typical style of being overly clever and devious.
-He arranged to dine with the Deputy Marshal of the Admiralty (the enforcing officer of the Royal Navy command) but kept his true identity concealed.

-Bulkley wrote about his prepared conversation with the Deputy Marshal at the Paul's Head Tavern in Cateaton Street:
+On hearing this, Bulkley arranged to dine with the Deputy Marshal of the Admiralty (the enforcing officer of the Royal Navy command) but kept his true identity concealed.
+He wrote about his prepared conversation with the Deputy Marshal at the Paul's Head Tavern in Cateaton Street:

-"Desiring to know his opinion in regard to the Officers of the Wager, as their Captain was come home; for that I had a near relation which was an Officer that came in the long-boat from Brazil, and it would give me concern if he would suffer: His answer was that he believ'd that we should be hang'd.
+Desiring to know his opinion in regard to the Officers of the Wager, as their Captain was come home; for that I had a near relation which was an Officer that came in the long-boat from Brazil, and it would give me concern if he would suffer: His answer was that he believ'd that we should be hang'd.
 To which I replied, for God's Sake for what, for not being drown'd?
 And is a Murderer at last come home to their Accuser?
 I have carefully perused the Journal, and can't conceive that they have been guilty of Piracy, Mutiny, nor any Thing else to deserve it.
-It looks to me as if their Adversaries have taken up arms against the Power of the Almighty, for delivering them."
+It looks to me as if their Adversaries have taken up arms against the Power of the Almighty, for delivering them.

 At which point the Marshal responded:

-"Sir, they have been guilty of such things to Captain Cheap whilst a Prisoner, that I believe the Gunner and Carpenter will be hang'd if no Body else."
+Sir, they have been guilty of such things to Captain Cheap whilst a Prisoner, that I believe the Gunner and Carpenter will be hang'd if no Body else.